How Much Money Does an NFL Waterboy Make?

 If you are serious about getting a paid position as an NFL waterboy, prior experience in the health medicine field is a must.
 Teams will not consider applicants that don't know sports science.
 Additionally, teams recommended that you strongly understand NFL rules and regulations.

 Experience working as a trainer for a college football team is also an excellent way to prepare for being an NFL waterboy.
+Having played the sport of football in high school helps as well.

 You should also have excellent communication skills, be detail-oriented, and follow instructions closely.